 14. If you want to document notes and ideas related to a keyword, you can click on the ADD link under the Notes column.
 A small window opens where you can type in comments and save them for later review.

 15. Again, if you want to keep a record of the keyword/phrase tracking results, you can download the data into a spreadsheet as a CSV file.
 Keyword Tracker lets you download the data's history (or the data from the entire tracking time), or the data's current search results.
-Keep in mind that the current results come from some time in the last seven days, unless you just ran the search.
-And when you decide to delete a product and its keywords, you will not be able to access that data again, unless you've saved it to your own computer as a spreadsheet.
+Keep in mind that the most of the current results come from some time in the last seven days, unless you just ran the search.
+Only the keywords’ rank will be based on some time in the past 24 hours.
+If and when you decide to delete a product and its keywords, you will not be able to access that data again, unless you've saved it to your own computer as a spreadsheet.

 16. Keyword Tracker also reports the product's BSR history.
 Click on the BSR link in the dropdown menu under the Actions' column.